-OPG will be acting as the Finance Service Manager (FSM) as prescribed under the Ontario Fair Hydro legislation, basically arranging for a variety of debt financing for the deferred costs.
+OPG is acting as the Finance Service Manager (FSM) as prescribed under the Ontario Fair Hydro legislation, assigned to develop the financing plans and manage the Fair Hydro Trust, which manages the debt obligations associated with GA refinancing.

-We will be setting up a financing entity in the form of a “Trust”, which is ring fenced from the generation activities of OPG in an effort to reflect the unique nature of this business and not co-mingle the operational activities of the two businesses.
+In December we set up the Fair Hydro Trust, which is ring fenced from the generation activities of OPG in an effort to reflect the unique nature of this business and not co-mingle the operational activities of the two businesses.

-The financing requirements are determined by the legislation and the reduction in consumers’ bills and will be funded through the Trust.
+The financing requirements are determined by the legislation and the reduction in consumers’ bills and are funded through the Trust.

-OPG will arrange for third party debt, supplement this funding with the Province, and OPG will contribute additional funds through increased equity and debt of the OPG operating company that will be lent to the Trust, also at equivalent market rates.
+OPG is responsible for arranging for third party debt to finance the purchase of the regulatory asset from IESO.
+This funding will be supplemented with the Province, and OPG will contribute additional funds through increased equity and debt of the OPG operating company that will be lent to the Trust, also at equivalent market rates.

+The first tranche of public debt was issued in early February.
+The Trust will continue to borrow funds through the debt markets 3-4 times each year to purchase assets from the IESO

 OPG is uniquely positioned to be the financing manager of Ontario’s Fair Hydro Plan as we understand the supply and demand characteristics of the market.
 As previously mentioned, we regularly interact with the Ontario Energy Board (OEB) and the Independent Electricity System Operate (IESO), and we have experience in Treasury operations in the marketplace including relationships with credit rating agencies.

 There are three specific areas that we supplemented our team with external resources.